 Spirituality and psychology are two subjects that captured my attention from an early age.
-To this day, I continue practicing, providing consultations, and teaching cross-cultural psycho-spiritual subjects that are important ancient disciplines for our modern world.
+To this day, I continue practicing, providing consultations, and teaching cross-cultural psycho-spiritual subjects that integrate ancient disciplines into our modern world.

 While I explored meditation and yoga during the 1970s, my practical focus was on college and career.
 There was a moment during my undergraduate studies when I said to myself, "This is what I want to learn – I’m going to study psychology!"
 Once I made this decision, I thought it best to also gain experience in the field.
-While enrolled in a Masters’ degree program in psychology, I worked at a private psychiatric hospital for two years.
+While enrolled in a Masters’ degree program in psychology, I worked at a psychiatric hospital for two years.
 In 1975, I became a licensed psychotherapist.
 My interest in psychology continued, and I earned a Ph.D. in 1981.
-Early on, I worked in clinics and at colleges, and then maintained a private practice.
-I retired my counseling practice in 2014.
+Early on, I worked in clinics and at colleges, and then maintained a counseling private practice.

-Years ago at Amritapuri, I encountered different Vedic healing disciplines, and I embarked upon a deeper integration of body-mind, psycho-spiritual healing.
-In 1994, I had a Vedic Astrology consultation.
+In 1994, I had a Vedic Astrology (Jyotisha) consultation.
 This experience triggered an ongoing exploration and practice of this discipline.
-In 2003, it was my good fortune to meet Hart deFouw, world-renouned Vedic Astrology practitioner and teacher.
+In 2003, it was my good fortune to meet Hart deFouw, practitioner and teacher of Vedic Astrology and other Vedic disciplines.
 At that time, I began 8 years of education and training under his tutelage.
-Also, in 2005, I attained certification as an instructor and tutor by the American College of Vedic Astrology.

-Beginning in 2009, I started training in MBSR, Mindfulness-Based Stress Reduction.
-During 2010 and 2011, I participated in the professional trainings taught by Jon Kabat-Zinn, PhD, and his teaching colleagues at the Center for Mindfulness, University of Massachusetts.
-Since completing this training, I have led MBSR and other Compassionate-Mindfulness workshops.
+In 2009, I began training in MBSR, Mindfulness-Based Stress Reduction.
+During 2010 and 2011, I participated in the MBSR trainings for professionals taught by Jon Kabat-Zinn, PhD, and his teaching colleagues at the Center for Mindfulness, University of Massachusetts.